 About Karina Corradini

-Karina Corradini was born and raised in Buenos Aires, Argentina, in a neigbhorhood by the La Plata River, in San Isidro, one hour away from downtown Buenos Aires.
-She started out with conventional tastes in music, enjoying the Beatles and the Bee Gees before she discovered Brazilian music.
-“I started to pay attention to what was called ‘Tropicalismo’ and was crazy for Caetano Veloso, Gilberto Gil and Gal Costa.
-A bit later I discovered my all-time favorite, Elis Regina, and the bossa nova masters.
+Karina Corradini was born and raised in Buenos Aires, Argentina, one hour away from downtown Buenos Aires.
+As a child, Karina listened to her parents' tangos, and sister's Beatles before she discovered Brazilian music in her pre-teens.
+“I started to pay attention to what was called ‘Tropicalismo’ and was crazy for Caetano Veloso, Gilberto Gil, Djavan, and Gal Costa.
+A bit later, I discovered my all-time favorite, Elis Regina, and the bossa nova masters.
 In my teens, I was fully into Van Halen, Sade, Stevie Wonder, Aretha, and all the current 80's rock music.
 I integrated everything.
 Growing up in South America, I was exposed to a lot of different rhythms: tango, salsa, southamerican folklore, boleros, and the whole Northamerican spectrum of music that enriched my musical world.
-Through my parent's music, I also listened to Louis Armstrong and to Nat King Cole's latin album that really called my attention with his sweet American accent as he sang Latino tunes.
-When I was 15 years old, I met a group of young musicians who introduced me to jazz through Pat Metheny.
-I also listened to Paco de Lucia, John McLaughlin, and Al DiMeola.
+Through my parent's music, I also listened to Louis Armstrong and to Nat King Cole's latin album that really called my attention with his sweet American accent as he sang latino tunes.
+When I was 16 years old, I met a group of young musicians who introduced me to jazz through Pat Metheny, Paco de Lucia, John McLaughlin, and Al DiMeola.
 Right there I started to realized that music was a call for me.
-I was very much into Egberto Gismonti and Lyle Mays as well.
+I was very much into the mystic music of Egberto Gismonti and Lyle Mays as well.
 But then, after discovering Ella Fitzgerald, I realized that that was the music I wanted to sing, and if I only could sing a little like Ella, my purpose in life would be totally fulfilled.
 So, I started to study voice lessons with Liana Lecuona, an opera singer from The Colón Theater ( Like La Scala of Buenos Aires)".

 Now in L.A.